Filled-Polygon Extraction

 5. Lifts the 2D vertices back to world space on the projection plane.

 • extractFills — consumes an already-built HLEDepthBuffer (from the sibling hle submodule) and triangulates each owner's mask in-memory.
-Right for single-pass projections that already paid for the depth buffer.
+Use it when the projection already has a depth buffer.

 • extractFillsTiled — rasterises tile-at-a-time so peak memory stays bounded at O(tileSize²) rather than O(resolution²).
-Used by the projector at very high resolutions on dense BIM scenes.
+Used by the projector at high resolutions on dense scenes.

 import { buildHLEDepthBuffer } from "@xeokit/sdk/presentations/drawings/hle";